-- The reversal of income and expenditure relating to the Networked Fire Services Partnership project, which does not form part of the Authority's General Fund (see Notes 1 and 18). - Collection Fund adjustments (Note 13d). - ◆ Adjustments relating to short-term accumulating absences (Note 13e). - Transfers to or from usable reserves during the year, which are not included in the cost of services in the CIES.
+- The reversal of income and expenditure relating to the Networked Fire Services Partnership project, which does not form part of the Authority's General Fund (Note 18). - Collection Fund adjustments (Note 13d). - ◆ Adjustments relating to short-term accumulating absences (Note 13e). - Transfers to or from usable reserves during the year, which are not included in the cost of services in the CIES.